Don’t Have Time Right Now?

 Using statements that seem to be impossible, unusual contrasts, or paradoxes can make readers curious about what is in the book.
 The idea is to make a claim or statement that seems a little far-fetched or fantastical, but promises delivery.
 This is very popular now with headline writing on sites like UpWorthy and ViralNova.

 The iconic recent example of this with books is one we already mentioned, The 4-Hour Workweek.
 Everyone wants to know how to work 4 hours a week, except it seems impossible, so you pick up the book to see what that guy is talking about.

 - Who Moved My Cheese?

-The iconic metaphor-based series is the “Chicken Soup for the Soul” series.
-The title signals the warm, nurturing feeling that is associated in our culture with chicken soup, which is what you get when you are sick, and connects it to something else–stories that nurture your soul.
+The iconic metaphor-based series is “Chicken Soup for the Soul.”
+The title signals the warm, nurturing feeling that our culture associates with chicken soup and connects it to something else–stories that nurture your soul.

 - Lean In